Protein moonlighting: Functions

 Many proteins catalyze a chemical reaction.
 Other proteins fulfill structural, transport, or signaling roles.
 Furthermore, numerous proteins have the ability to aggregate into supramolecular assemblies.
 For example, a ribosome is made up of 90 proteins and RNA.

 A number of the currently known moonlighting proteins are evolutionarily derived from highly conserved enzymes, also called ancient enzymes.
 These enzymes are frequently speculated to have evolved moonlighting functions.
 Since highly conserved proteins are present in many different organisms, this increases the chance that they would develop secondary moonlighting functions.
 A high fraction of enzymes involved in glycolysis, an ancient universal metabolic pathway, exhibit moonlighting behavior.
 Furthermore, it has been suggested that as many as 7 out of 10 proteins in glycolysis and 7 out of 8 enzymes of the tricarboxylic acid cycle exhibit moonlighting behavior.

 An example of a moonlighting enzyme is pyruvate carboxylase.
 This enzyme catalyzes the carboxylation of pyruvate into oxaloacetate, thereby replenishing the tricarboxylic acid cycle.
-Surprisingly, in yeast species such as H. polymorpha and P. pastoris, pyruvate carboylase is also essential for proper targeting and assembly of the peroxisomal protein alcohol oxidase (AO).
+Surprisingly, in yeast species such as H. polymorpha and P. pastoris, pyruvate carboxylase is also essential for the proper targeting and assembly of the peroxisomal protein alcohol oxidase (AO).
 AO, the first enzyme of methanol metabolism, is a homo-octameric flavoenzyme.
 In wild type cells, this enzyme is present as enzymatically active AO octamers in the peroxisomal matrix.
 However, in cells lacking pyruvate carboxylase, AO monomers accumulate in the cytosol, indicating that pyruvate carboxylase has a second fully unrelated function in assembly and import.
 The function in AO import/assembly is fully independent of the enzyme activity of pyruvate carboxylase, because amino acid substitutions can be introduced that fully inactivate the enzyme activity of pyruvate carboxylase, without affecting its function in AO assembly and import.
-Conversely, mutations are known that block the function of this enzyme in import and assembly of AO, but have no effect on the enzymatic activity of the protein.
+Conversely, mutations are known that block the function of this enzyme in the import and assembly of AO, but have no effect on the enzymatic activity of the protein.

 The E. coli anti-oxidant thioredoxin protein is another example of a moonlighting protein.
 Upon infection with the bacteriophage T7, E. coli thioredoxin forms a complex with T7 DNA polymerase, which results in enhanced T7 DNA replication, a crucial step for successful T7 infection.
 Thioredoxin binds to a loop in T7 DNA polymerase to bind more strongly to the DNA.
 The anti-oxidant function of thioredoxin is fully autonomous and fully independent of T7 DNA replication, in which the protein most likely fulfills the functional role.

-ADT2 and ADT5 are another example of moonlighting proteins found in plants.
+ADT2 and ADT5 are other examples of moonlighting proteins found in plants.
 Both of these proteins have roles in phenylalanine biosynthesis like all other ADTs.
 However ADT2, together with FtsZ is necessary in chloroplast division and ADT5 is transported by stromules into the nucleus.